theWaffler/HellDivers-2-MacroPad/README.md

 # HellDivers-2-MacroPad

-Work in progress and there are still some bugs that need to be addressed.
+Work in progress.
+There's some bug(s) that require attention.

 #### **Known bugs**
 * Plugging the macro pad triggers all the key sequences